a-mellor/CV/README.md

 Skills
 ------
 #### Communication
-Ability to communicate ideas clearly and concisely, both written and verbal, to a diverse range of audiences including students, peers, clients, and senior management.
+Ability to communicate clearly and concisely to a wide range of audiences.
+From initial sales conversations to presenting to management.

 ##### Makers Academy
 - Pair programming - Makers Academy are advocates of working in pairs This required being able to quickly adapt to different personalities and being able to quickly adapt